Ilias Panagiotaros

-Ilias Panagiotaros (Ηλίας Παναγιώταρος; born 1973) is a former member of the Hellenic Parliament, representing Golden Dawn and was later tried and convicted of belonging to a criminal organization.
+Ilias Panagiotaros (Ηλίας Παναγιώταρος; born 1973) is a Greek politician.
+A former member of the Hellenic Parliament for Golden Dawn, he was later tried and convicted of belonging to a criminal organization.
 In September 2013, Panagiotaros was arrested along with four other Golden Dawn MPs as part of a police investigation of the murder of Pavlos Fyssas, which Golden Dawn was accused of being involved in.
 Panagiotaros was charged in court and stood accused of being a member of a criminal organization.
+In 2020, he was found guilty and sentenced to 13 years in prison.

-In April 2014, Panagiotaros described Hitler as a "great personality, like Stalin" and denounced homosexuality as a "sickness".
-Panagiotaros also described most Muslim immigrants to Greece as, "Jihadists; fanatic Muslims" and claimed that he supported the concept of a one-race nation, stating, "if you are talking about nation, it is one race."
+In April 2014, Panagiotaros described Hitler as a "great personality, like Stalin" and denounced homosexuality as a "sickness."
+Panagiotaros also described most Muslim immigrants to Greece as "Jihadists" and "fanatic Muslims" and claimed that he supported the concept of a one-race nation, stating, "if you are talking about nation, it is one race."